 Tapestry of Grace

-Subject areas covered include history, writing, literature, fine arts, geography, church history including missions (more extensively covered than I recall seeing in most other curricula with the exception of My Father’s World), and Bible.
-You will need to use other resources for phonics, English grammar, math, foreign languages, and science.
+Subject areas covered include history, writing, literature, fine arts, geography, church history including missions, and Bible.
+You will need to find other resources for phonics, English grammar, math, foreign languages, and science.

 Like many other unit studies, while TOG uses many books, it also includes multi-sensory learning options to address different learning styles and interests.
 These range from reading, writing, and simple art projects through costumed reenactments.

-TOG covers the same general topics for all students simultaneously, but instruction and activities are divided into four levels of learning reflecting the classical Trivium (with the Grammar stage divided into two sections).
-The divisions are: Lower Grammar (K-3), Upper Grammar (grades 3-6 with a purposeful overlap here to address the reality that young students at the same ages rarely progress at the same rate), Dialectic (grades 6-9), and Rhetoric (grades 9-12)....
+TOG covers the same general topics for all students simultaneously, but instruction and activities are divided into four levels of learning reflecting the classical Trivium (with the grammar stage divided into two sections).
+There is purposeful overlap to address the reality that students at the same grade level might not necessarily be at the same developmental level.
+The divisions are: lower grammar (grades K-3), upper grammar (grades 3-6), dialectic (grades 6-9), and rhetoric (grades 9-12)....

 Year One: The History of Redemption covers Creation through the fall of Rome.
-Year Two studies the medieval world through the signing of the U.S. Constitution.
-Year Three: The 1800s addresses both American and European history.
+Year Two: The Medieval World to the Modern studies the time period of the medieval world through the signing of the U.S. Constitution.
+Year Three: The 1800s addresses both American and European history for that century.
 Year Four: The Twentieth Century covers world history, although U.S. history is a major component.

-TOG also offers a few optional items that are very helpful: [Evaluations, Pop Quiz, Writing Aids, and Map Aids.]
+TOG also offers a few optional items that are very helpful.
+[Evaluations, Pop Quiz, Writing Aids, and Map Aids are decribed in 102 Top Picks for Homeschool Curriculum.

 Like most extensive unit study programs, TOG requires a significant amount of parent or teacher preparation and presentation, and large blocks of time should be dedicated over the summer to plan and prepare for each school year.
-Keep in mind that most parents and teachers will be getting a great deal of education of their own as they work through TOG!
+Also, parents or teachers really need to familiarize themselves with the background material and discussion threads in advance of each week's lessons.
+Most parents and teachers will be getting a great deal of education of their own as they work through TOG!

 Overall, I think TOG’s use of classical education methods combined with the chronological approach helps overcome one of the weaknesses of some unit studies—that children read good books and participate in fun activities but sometimes fail to make connections between topics studied and their chronological relationships.
 In addition, the worldview threads provide themes for discussions (ideally, directed by parents using Socratic methods) and activities that help children make important connections and understand the significance of what they are learning.
-TOG comes from a Reformed Protestant viewpoint, but it respectfully tries to include Orthodox and Catholic views as it explores Church history.
-Consequently, TOG should be easier for those of the latter religious persuasions to adapt than many other unit studies might be.
+TOG comes from a Reformed Protestant viewpoint, but it respectfully tries to include Orthodox and Catholic views as it explores church history.
+Consequently, Tapestry of Grace should be easier for those of the latter religious persuasions to adapt than some other unit studies might be.

 Note: Those whose oldest children are in kindergarten through second grade might consider using Tapestry of Grace Primer, a gentler introduction to unit study.